KohheePeace/udemy-rails-web-dev-tutorial-en/docs/jquery-guide/play-with-jquery.md

+!!! abstract "Chapter Goals"
+    - Replace javascript with jQuery

-We learned in last chapter that jQuery is easy writing alternative of javascirpt.
+We learned in last chapter that jQuery is easy writing alternative of javascript.

-So, let's replace existing code by jQuery.
+So, let's replace existing code with jQuery.

-`test4.html`
+##  Replace `onclick`, `innerHTML`, `style`

+The most important things is always googling.

 ![jquery-replace-onclick-search](../img/jquery-guide/jquery-replace-onclick-search.gif)

 Replace click